 The Fiat Dino, on the other hand, had the V6 in the front.
 And unlike the 206, the Fiat Dino could be had either as a coupe or a convertible, Road & Track reports.
-The coupe was also designed by Pininfarina, though the convertible (aka ‘Spyder’) was Bertone’s handiwork.
+Pininfarina also designed the convertible (aka ‘Spider’), though the coupe was Bertone’s handiwork, RM Sotheby’s reports.
 But the Fiat’s evolution involved more than just the engine.

 The 2.0-liter cars had a 5-speed manual, along with independent front suspension, a limited-slip differential, and 4-wheel disc brakes.
 The 2.4-liter models, meanwhile, received independent rear suspension, which improved handling.

 Although the Spyder had its convertible top, the Fiat Dino coupe had a few extra luxuries, Hagerty reports.
 These included power windows, leather upholstery, and split-folding rear seats.
 The 2.4-liter cars also had larger radiators and an electric brake servo.

 Hagerty reports that, despite the Fiat badge, the Dino was “essentially Ferraris underneath, but at a fraction of the cost.”
 And that still holds today.